 Need help with your muffins?
 I have a great gluten free muffin troubleshooting guide, and here are my favorite tools for making muffins.

-Step 1: Add all of your dry ingredients to a large bowl and use a wire whisk to blend them together.
+Step 1: Add your dry ingredients to a large bowl and blend them together with a wire whisk.

-There are two main ways I recommend measuring your flour.
-I do not use a scale because I find every blend varies in measurement.
+I recommend two main ways of measuring your flour.
+I do not use a scale because every blend varies in measurement.

 Step 2: Add the wet ingredients to a smaller